Don Valley - a diverse constituency.

 Don Valley constituency covers the South, East and West of Doncaster, a total of 31 villages, plus a few hamlets.
 It covers about forty per cent of the area of Doncaster Borough, the largest metropolitan borough in the country.
 The constituency runs from Old Denaby in the west, to Thorne in the North east of the borough.
 It takes its name from the River Don which flows along the northern boundary of Denaby Main, Conisbrough and Warmsworth.

-This diverse constituency includes Thorne & Hatfield Moors, which are part of the Humberhead Levels Nation Nature Reserve; the Northern Racing College, the Yorkshire Wildlife Park and Robin Hood Airport.
+This diverse constituency includes Thorne & Hatfield Moors, which are part of the Humberhead Peatlands National Nature Reserve; the Northern Racing College, the Yorkshire Wildlife Park, Doncaster Sheffield Airport (also known as Robin Hood Airport), Conisbrough Castle (which features in Walter Scott's Ivanhoe) and Tickhill Castle.
 Don Valley does not include any of the town centre.

 Don Valley's wards

-Finningley: with Auckley, Bessacarr (part), Blaxton, Branton, Cantley (part) and Hayfield Green.
+Finningley: with Auckley, Bessacarr (part), Blaxton, Branton, Cantley (part), Hayfield Green and Old Cantley.

 Thorne: with Hatfield Woodhouse and Lindholme village.

-Torne Valley: comprising Austerfield, Bawtry, Braithwell, Clifton, Loversall, Micklebring, Stainton, Hesley, Tickhill, Wadworth, Wellingley and Wilsic.
+Tickhill & Wadworth: comprising Braithwell, Hesley, Loversall, Micklebring, Stainton, Stancil, Wellingley and Wilsic.

 Caroline Flint holds surgeries in every ward, each month except August, 77 surgeries in total.
 As a local MP, Caroline lives in Sprotbrough, which used to be part of this constituency before a boundary change in 2010, which put her half a mile outside of her constituency!
 Caroline has lived in Sprotbrough since 1997 and her three children attended local schools in Doncaster.